reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 Note that the Redux-specific code here is relatively minimal.
 Once again, we read a value from the Redux store via `useAppSelector`, and then dispatch an action via `useAppDispatch` when the user interacts with the UI.

-Like with `SinglePostPage`, we'll need to import it into `App.js` and add a route that will render this component with the `postId` as a route parameter.
+Like with `SinglePostPage`, we'll need to import it into `App.tsx` and add a route that will render this component with the `postId` as a route parameter.

 ```tsx title="App.tsx"
 import { BrowserRouter as Router, Route, Routes } from 'react-router-dom'